department-of-veterans-affairs/DAPM-PFAS-PACT-ACT/README.md

 <i>3.
 2021-2023 webscrape:</i> folder that contains code that scrapes the 2021-2023 from a website using an API and then maps it using geopandas.

-<i>4. compare 2017 and 2021-2023:</i> folder that contains code that looks for military installations reported in both the 2017 and 2021-2023 datasets and compares the sample results.
+<i>4. compare 2017 and 2021-2023:</i> folder that contains code that identifies military installations reported in both the 2017 and 2021-2023 datasets and compares the sample results.

 <i>5.
 PFAS PACT Act data dictionary.xlsx:</i> file that contains information on each of the tables generated in the code.
 There are .csv files that are created throughout the code.
 The data dictionary defines what is contained in those .csv files and then subsequent tabs define the columns in those .csv tables.